 Rheidol Valley

-The quiet Rheidol Valley or 'Cwm Rheidol' is a rather good choice for a touring day out, featuring typically Welsh scenery, some unexpected attractions such as major hydro-electric power station and a chance for activities such as fishing and cycling.
+The quiet Rheidol Valley or 'Cwm Rheidol' is a rather good choice for a touring day out, featuring typically Welsh scenery, some unexpected attractions such as a hydro-electric power station and a chance for activities such as fishing and cycling.

 Covering over 16,000 hectares, Cwm Rheidol is home to the largest hydro-electric scheme in England and Wales and an important hub for energy company Statkraft.